Why the lip filler standard is too much

 If you’ve been getting your lips filled every 6 months or so, you may want to reconsider this regime.
 Dr Gavin Chan and Dr Mobin Master used MRI scans to determine how long dermal fillers actually last in your body.
 They discovered that dermal fillers last a lot longer than the 6 to 18 months manufacturers suggest.
 In some patients, dermal injectable treatments can last for up to a decade and can even migrate to other areas of your face.

-Based on the MRI scan studies, Dr Gavin Chan believes, “the frequency of lip injections should be several years apart, not 6 months apart.
-While 1mL dermal injections seems to be the standard amount that most cosmetic practitioners inject into lips, it’s way too much.”
+Based on the MRI scan studies, Dr Gavin Chan believes “the frequency of lip injections should be several years apart, not six months apart.
+While 1mL dermal injections seem to be the standard amount that most cosmetic practitioners inject into lips, it’s way too much.”

 Find out more about this groundbreaking MRI dermal filler study.